Chapter 10

 val eliteMin: Z = 1000000

-In symexe mode, there is clearly enough evidence that the global invariants all hold with those initial values – the balance is nonnegative, and the customer correctly does not have elite status (because they do not have about the $1,000,000 threshold).
+In auto mode, there is clearly enough evidence that the global invariants all hold with those initial values – the balance is nonnegative, and the customer correctly does not have elite status (because they do not have about the $1,000,000 threshold).

 Global invariants must still hold at the end of each function call

 Since we must demonstrate that global invariants hold before each function call, functions themselves can assume the global invariants are true at the beginning of the function.
-If we were using manual mode, we could list each global invariant as a premise at the beginning of the function – much like we do with preconditions.
+If we were using manual mode, we could list each global invariant as a Premise at the beginning of the function – much like we do with preconditions.
 Then, it is the job of each function to ensure that the global invariants STILL hold when the function ends.
 In manual mode, we would need to demonstrate that each global invariant claim globalInvariant still held in a logic block just before the end of the function:

 //each global invariant must still hold at the end of the function

-In symexe mode, we do not need to include such logic blocks, but there must be sufficient detail in the function contract to infer that each global invariant will hold no matter what at the end of the function.
+In auto mode, we do not need to include such logic blocks, but there must be sufficient detail in the function contract to infer that each global invariant will hold no matter what at the end of the function.

 Bank function contracts